Pyleks/Milestone-Project-3/README.md

 #### Relevant content
-Making all content available to the visitor upon accessing the page, but most importantly, making that content relevant, giving first glimpse of all the highest rated recipes before they dive further into The Happy Bun.
+Making all content available to the visitor upon accessing the page, but most importantly, making that content relevant, providing first glimpse of all the highest rated recipes before they dive further into The Happy Bun.